-Mandy Green is in her second season as a volunteer assistant coach with the Youngstown State women's soccer program.
+Mandy Green is in her second season as an assistant coach with the Youngstown State women's soccer program.

 Green coached an Academic All-American in Elena Tsakakis, eight all-Summit League honorees and 10 academic all-Summit League team members.

 Prior to South Dakota, Green spent the 2009 season as an assistant coach at Xavier and coached at Minnesota State-Mankato from 2003-08, where she helped build the Mavericks into a Division II power.